 - Study Abroad students coming to UTS

-- Australian undergraduate students
+- Australian undergraduate or postgraduate students

 Go to course preferences and select the undergraduate or postgraduate coursework course that you wish to study, and the teaching session you would like to commence study at UTS.

 You may apply to UTS at any time.
 The closing date for applications for each teaching sessions is:

 Applicants based outside Australia: 30 November

 Late applications will not be accepted.
 It is best to apply early to allow yourself plenty of time to organise your Australian student visa to study at UTS.